AGRINFO AGRINFO logo

 Trade

-EU-Ukraine trade – further reciprocal tariff liberalisation under Art.
-29 of the EU-Ukraine Association Agreement – Proposal for a decision
+EU–Ukraine trade – further reciprocal tariff liberalisation under Art.
+29 of the EU–Ukraine Association Agreement – Proposal for a Decision

-Timeline: Proposal for a decision expected in first quarter of 2025.
+Timeline: Proposal for a decision expected soon.

 Aim: Propose further liberalisation of trade in goods with Moldova under the EU–Moldova Association Agreement.
 Feedback to a Call for Evidence (now closed) is available to view, and further consultation is planned for 2025.

-Timeline: Proposal for a decision expected in first quarter of 2025.
+Timeline: Proposal for a decision expected soon.

 Aim: Change the management of two tariff rate quotas for the import of poultry products from Brazil.